ryanbenac33/koop-provider-OpenGround/README.md

 - **PROJECT_UID** is a unique identifier (UID) for a project.
 To lookup the UID for a specific project, use this link: *more to come*
 - **DATA_TABLE** is the OpenGround data table information you want to access.
 Currently, the provider is only configured to handle the "LocationDetails" input, however future version may expand functionality as needed

-Complete Example:
+Complete Example (*this link will be replaced by the production environment link*):
 [`http://localhost:8080/opengroundcloud/rest/services/c613f0c4-e46d-4a7a-8e67-f7c9501169d0::LocationDetails/FeatureServer/0/query`](http://localhost:8080/opengroundcloud/rest/services/c613f0c4-e46d-4a7a-8e67-f7c9501169d0::LocationDetails/FeatureServer/0/query)

 ### Accessing Project Data URL
 You might be wondering, how can I find the unique project ID (UID) for a specific project?
-This repo provider also contains a sub-provider which pulls all existing projects and their UID
+This repo provider also contains a sub-provider which pulls all existing projects and their UID into a table which a user can then access and find the needed UID.
+To access this link, use the following URL (*this link will be replaced by the production environment link*):

 `http://localhost:8080/opengroundprojects/rest/services/projects::OUTPUT/FeatureServer/0/query`

-Complete Example:
+Complete Example (*this link will be replaced by the production environment link*):
 [`http://localhost:8080/opengroundprojects/rest/services/projects::table/FeatureServer/0/query`](http://localhost:8080/opengroundprojects/rest/services/projects::table/FeatureServer/0/query)

 ### Example Data